The 4-dimensional disc embedding theorem and dual spheres: Constructing capped gropes and towers with dual spheres

 \section{Constructing capped gropes and towers with dual spheres}

 Our main technical lemma, given below, shows how to upgrade a collection of immersed discs with certain types of dual capped surfaces to a collection of gropes whose attaching regions coincide with the framed boundary of the original discs, as well as the same dual capped surfaces.
 The requirement on the dual capped surfaces is that the bodies be located close to the boundary of the ambient manifold.
 This property enables us to find Whitney discs which do not intersect the bodies, at various steps of the argument.

-Recall that given two generically immersed transversely intersecting oriented discs~$C_1$ and~$C_2$ in~$M$, if $\lambda(C_1, C_2)=0$, all the intersection points between $C_1$ and $C_2$ may be paired up by immersed Whitney discs in $M$.
-If $\lambda(C_1,C_1)=\mu(C_1)=0$, then the self-intersection points of $C_1$ may be paired similarly.
+The extra power of the dual capped surfaces, compared to dual spheres, is that we can use them to produce dual spheres multiple times in succession.

 \begin{lemma} Consider a generically immersed collection of discs in a 4-manifold~$M$